VW sale of Ducati, Renk units lacks board support

 Holding two board seats, Lower Saxony traditionally teams up with VW's worker representatives for the sake of protecting jobs and projects.
 A spokeswoman declined comment when asked whether the state government would back a sale of Ducati or other assets.

-"The management board has not even asked the supervisory board of Volkswagen where such sales have to be ratified for its approval," the works council spokesman said.
+"The management board has not even asked the supervisory board of Volkswagen, where such sales have to be ratified, for its approval," the works council spokesman said.
 "Therefore we advise all supposedly interested parties: Save your time to check any books.
 A sale will not happen."

-Five bidders are shortlisted to buy Ducati, including Italy's Benetton family, with offers received valuing the brand at 1.3 billion-1.5 billion euros, a source said on Saturday.
+The five bidders shortlisted to buy Ducati will be given access to the company's books after the summer, the first source said.

-A third source at VW said that given strong union opposition, VW is now reviewing its plan to sell Ducati as it doesn't want to risk working with labor on implementing a hard-fought turnaround plan for the VW brand, seen as crucial by investors.
+With most of Audi's executives away for a three-week summer break, a decision on whether management will stick to the planned sale will not be taken until September or October, a source close to Audi said.
+Audi declined comment.

 VW finance chief Frank Witter, speaking on Thursday's earnings call, declined any comment on "speculation" surrounding VW's asset sales plans.